 The Pantheon Institute provides a variety of housing options giving our students and faculty an unparalleled experience living in the historic center of Rome or in nearby Trastevere, a historic neighborhood across the Tiber River.
 There is a scenic walk to our studios and offices.

-To request housing for faculty or students, please contact the Pantheon Institute at the housing page.
+To request housing for faculty or students, please email the housing department at the Pantheon Institute.

 Question: Do I need a visa for Italy?